About

 My accomplishments have been featured in PUCMM Informa, Egresados PUCMM and Nieman Reports.

-I was born in Washington Heights (New York City) and grew up in La Vega (Dominican Republic).
 I studied Media & Communications at the Pontificia Universidad Católica Madre y Maestra, completed a professional degree in Digital Journalism with the Innovation and Entrepreneurship Business School and mastered in Bilingual Journalism with a minor in Health and Science Reporting at the Craig Newmark Graduate School of Journalism at CUNY.
 I now live in Philadelphia.

 Photo Credit: Jean Pierre Estevez.
 June 2023.